Code-Institute-Submissions/safetree/README.md

 }
 ```

+---

+**Bug:** when using contact form inputs on mobile, styling would switch to landscape orientation when inputting data
+**Fix:** Following advice on [this StackOverflow post](https://stackoverflow.com/a/32421098), adding `min-device-aspect-ratio` alongside the pre-existing `orientation:landscape` media query rule fixed issue and prevented keyboard from altering styles

+---

 ### Known Bugs
 **Bug:** As the header hero image is sized using 100vh, it can visibly change size on mobile device when scrolling downwards through page as the address bar in the mobile browser disappears (thus changing the viewport height)
 **Future Fix:** Possible  fix can be implemented with JavaScript, using `window.innerHeight` to size the image instead of vh, [as per this article by GitHub user **chanind**](https://chanind.github.io/javascript/2019/09/28/avoid-100vh-on-mobile-web.html)